-Under the leadership of Dean Jim Anaya, Colorado Law's International Law and Human Rights LLM was built on its historic strength in international law.
+Under the leadership of Dean James Anaya, Colorado Law's International Law and Human Rights LLM was built on its historic strength in international law.
 Our International Law and Human Rights course offerings have three main pillars:

-- international economic law (including trade law and international business transactions).
+- International Economic Law (including trade law and international business transactions).

 The research and teaching of our faculty spans a wide range of subjects, with the following topics representing just a sample: